natemacleod/to-do-bot/README.md

 # to-do-bot
 A To-Do List bot for Discord

-(Note: This bot is currently not active.)
+(Note: This bot is currently not active.
+To use it, follow the instructions below.)

 This bot allows server members to collaborate and compete to finish tasks on a shared to-do list.

-It includes the following commands:
+## Commands
 - /new: Creates a new list for the server.
 - /add: Adds a task to your list.
 - /addsubtask: Adds a subtask to a task on your list.